-To have studied abroad is a valuable feature to have on your CV, both for the life skills you learn as you adapt to life in a foreign country and because the foreign language skills gained are hugely beneficial in the current job market.
+To have studied in a foreign country is a valuable feature to have on your CV, both for the life skills you learn as you adapt to life in a foreign country and because the foreign language skills gained are hugely beneficial in the current job market.

-If you’re heading out shortly or are interested in studying overseas, we can help you pay for your tuition, accommodation and living costs.
+If you’re heading out shortly or are interested in studying overseas, we can help you pay for your tuition, accommodation and living costs with a foreign currency exchange account.